-Information, forms, and tutorials are available on our website:
+Information, forms, and tutorials are available on our website: www.myflorida.com/dor

-www.floridarevenue.com

-To speak with a Department representative, call Taxpayer Services, Monday through Friday, excluding holidays, at 800-352-3671.
-Hours are posted on our website.
+To speak with a Department representative, call Taxpayer Services, 8 a.m. to 7 p.m., ET, Monday through Friday, excluding holidays, at 800-352-3671.

-For written replies to tax questions, write to:
+For a written reply to tax questions, write: